-Type of applications sought: New.
+Type of applications sought: Competing Continuation and New.

-HRSA will provide funding in the form of a formula grant.
+HRSA will provide funding in the form of a formula-based payment program.
 The funds available for the CHGME Payment Program are distributed among participating eligible children's hospitals.
 Hospitals that meet eligibility requirements in Section III.1 receive funds based on the annual appropriation.

-Traditionally, the CHGME Program makes monthly grant payments to distribute the Direct Medical Education (DME) and Indirect Medical Education (IME) funding.
-Each of the funding amounts is determined by formula, and a hospital receives its proportion of the total CHGME funding based on the calculation of the formula.
-For DME, the CHGME funding is proportional to the number of residents the hospital trains.
+Traditionally, the CHGME Program makes monthly payments to distribute the Direct Medical Education (DME) and Indirect Medical Education (IME) funding.
+Each of the funding amounts is determined by formula, and a hospital receives its proportion of the total CHGME Payment Program funding based on the calculation of the formula.
+For DME, the CHGME Payment Program funding is proportional to the number of residents the hospital trains.
 Furthermore, the DME payment formula accounts for a hospital's specific geographic variations in costs, and inflation.
 For IME, the CHGME funding takes into account the severity of illness of its inpatients, the number of available beds, as well as the number of residents the hospital trains.